 MOD MEX/20/47

-44 6.1.2 The charge levied by an administration* on customers for a particular communication should in principle be the same in a given relation, regardless of the route chosen by that administration*.
+44 6.1.2 The tariff levied by an operating agency on customers for a particular communication should in principle be the same in a given relation, regardless of the route chosen by that operating agency.

 Reasons: To update the terms in accordance with the ITU Constitution.